Self-advocacy

 Events usually have guest speakers and workshops.
 People who come have a chance to say what they want and what they want to change.
 A report capturing the views of people with learning disabilities is produced after each Parliament event and circulated widely.

-Six People’s Parliament Reps are elected by their peers to become paid reps.
+Six People’s Parliament Reps are elected by their peers to become paid Reps.
 Their job is to speak up and represent the views of people who attend the Parliament in the London Borough of Lewisham.
-The reps take the views and wishes of the Parliament to decision makers or people of influence in a bid to create changes that people want.
+The Reps take the views and wishes of the Parliament to decision makers or people of influence in a bid to create changes that people want.

-Our current reps are:
+Our current Reps are:

 Aisha